Brave Heart (5)

 And when He directs us to specific acts of obedience – repent of that sin, get to know that hurting friend, share the Good News with your co-worker, give of your time and substance for this or that worthy endeavor – by keeping focused on the promises of God and taking the small steps of daily obedience, we will find the Presence of God with us to encourage and strengthen us for whatever He calls us to do.

 Courage arises from hoping in God and living toward His promises.
 And it is sustained through the fear and love of God, as it acts according to the revealed will of the Lord.

 1. What does it mean to be always “moving toward the promises”?

 2. What are some things that can keep us from doing that?
 How can Christians encourage one another in this way of life?

 Next steps – Transformation: God commands us to be His witnesses and make disciples (Acts 1.8; Matthew 28.18-20).
-What fears or other obstacles are keeping you from carrying out this clear mandate from the Lord?
+What fears or other obstacles can keep you from carrying out this clear mandate from the Lord?
 Make a list of the promises of God that relate to this mandate, and of the daily steps you can take in fulfilling it.
-Ask a Christian friend for support in prayer.
+Take daily steps of obedience.

 T. M. Moore